 14 May;

-in each year in accordance with indexation provisions within the Contributions Plan.
+in each year in accordance with indexation provisions within the Contributions Plan and Directions issued under the Environmental Planning and Assessment Act 1979 – Sect 7.17.
 The first date for indexation will occur on the first abovementioned date after the Notice of Determination becomes effective.

 (c) The contributions payable will be the amounts last indexed and adjusted in accordance with Clause (b) above.
 However, if no amount has been indexed and adjusted because the first date for indexation and adjustment has not arrived, the contributions payable shall be those in clause (a) above.